neu-se/CS4530-CS5500-Spring-2021/assignments/project-deliverable.md

 * The evolution of your project concept: How does the project that you delivered compare to what you originally planned to deliver?
 What caused these deviations?
 * The software engineering processes that you feel could have been improved in your project: were there any processes that in hindsight, you wish that you followed, or wish that you followed better?
 * Your team dynamic: Provide a frank (and ideally, blameless) postmortem of your and your teammates collaborative performance and participation.
 If you had to do this same project over with the same teammates, what would *you* have done differently (or not) to improve your team's overall performance?

+### Submission Instructions
+(This section added 4/12)
+#### Code and documentation
+Place your `README.md`, `FEATURE.md` and `DESIGN.md` files in the root of your project git repository.
+After you have pushed all of your code (and documentation) to your team's GitHub repository, create [a release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) on GitHub, and apply the tag version `final-submission`.
+After your release is created, you'll find that there is now a `.zip` that can be downloaded from GitHub that contains a snapshot of your entire repository.
+Download this zip file, unpack it, and follow the instructions that you provided in your README to double-check that the course staff will be able to run your project (this step is handy to make sure that you didn't forget to include some key files in git).
+If needed, you can delete the release, make some changes, and re-release up until the deadline. **Submit this zip file to GradeScope** under the assignment "Project - Final Code and Documentation Deliverable".

+#### Demo video
+Record your demo video and upload it to [Canvas](https://northeastern.instructure.com/courses/60188/assignments/870889), under the assignment "Demo Video for Final Project".

+#### Individual Reflection
+Create a PDF of your reflection, and submit it to GradeScope, under the assignment "Project - Individual Reflection".

 ## Grading
 The final project deliverable will be graded on the following rubric: